maivanquanbk/az204/README.md

     - access to the corresponding private key
     - port 22 open on the VM

-2. Configure remote access to Windown VM
+2. Configure remote access to Window VM

     To connect to an Azure VM with an RDP client, we will need:
     - The public IP address of the VM (or private if the VM is configured to connect to your network).